 In Italy, the demonstrations protesting against the escape of Nazi war criminal Herbert Kappler continue.?

-In Italy, the demonstrations protesting against the escape of Nazi war criminal Herbert Kappler continue.
+Background: In Italy, the demonstrations protesting against the escape of Nazi war criminal Herbert Kappler continue.
 The latest took place in Rome on Tuesday (23 August) in the city's Jewish quarter.

 Kappler, who is suffering from cancer, escaped from a military hospital on Monday, August 15.
 It's thought he was smuggled out in a heavy suitcase by his wife.
 The West German constitution forbids the extradition of German citizens to any foreign country.

 SYNOPSIS: The rally was organised by leaders of Italy's wartime partisan groups and the Jewish community to express their protest at Kappler's escape to West Germany earlier this month.